slchld1/FLIPR/README.md

 ## Usage 💡
 ![Example Picture 1](./public/images/readme_img1.jpg)

+First directory takes us to the login page, where you can register and login to access the application.

 ![Example Picture 2](./public/images/readme_img2.jpg)

+Next directory is our homepage with many different options such as, myaccount page, shop, or carts.

 ![Example Picture 3](./public/images/readme_img3.jpg)

+Then we can shop for products and add them to cart, or search for keywords.

 ![Example Picture 4](./public/images/readme_img4.jpg)

+Finally, we can view our added products in our cart.

 ## License
 MIT License

 ## Questions ❓
+For any Additional questions, Please reach out to: jaecho203@gmail.com

+Or visit slchld1 on github!
+Thank you.